 A study of Viet Cong captives and defectors, civilian refugees, and North Vietnamese cadres and regulars.
 The Memorandum emphasizes the testimony of Viet Cong captives and defectors who came into government hands from June to December 1965.
-The inverviews are not offered as a statistical sample, but as a body of evidence that yields impressions and suggests ways to exploit the current vulnerabilities of the Viet Cong.
+The interviews are not offered as a statistical sample, but as a body of evidence that yields impressions and suggests ways to exploit the current vulnerabilities of the Viet Cong.

-This report is part of the RAND Corporation research memorandum series.
-The Research Memorandum was a product of the RAND Corporation from 1948 to 1973 that represented working papers meant to report current results of RAND research to appropriate audiences.
+This report is part of the RAND research memorandum series.
+The Research Memorandum was a product of RAND from 1948 to 1973 that represented working papers meant to report current results of RAND research to appropriate audiences.

-The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
+RAND is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 RAND's publications do not necessarily reflect the opinions of its research clients and sponsors.